-All Appendices must be listed in Section 7 with their exact title.
+All Appendices must be listed in Section 7 with their exact title and type.

 Review Flow

-All documents are electronically created and reviewed at NBE-Therapeutics either in ConSense or on the network.
+All documents are electronically created and reviewed at NBE-Therapeutics either in Electronic Documentation Management System or on the network.
 Whenever technically feasible, reviews shall be made using “track changes” making visible the revisions to the previous version.
 When this is done, the following principles must be observed:

 The Author or Reviewer shall be any person who is familiar with the process being described.